msawant060/AWS-CSA/Virtual Private Cloud/Components.md

   - There are 2 types of NAT devices available in AWS:
       - NAT Instances
       - NAT GateWays

-#### NAT Instances
-  - When creating a NAT instance,**Need to** Disable Source/Destination Check on the instance.
-  - NAT instances must be in a **public subnet**
-  - There must be a route out of the private subnet to the NAT, in order for this to work.
-  - The amount of traffic that NAT instances can support depends on the instance size.
-If you are bottlenecking, increase the instance       size.
-  - localted **Behind a Security Group**
-  - You can create high availability using Autoscaling Groups, multiple subnets in different AZs, and a script to automate failover.

 #### NAT Gateways
   - **NO NEED** to Disable Source/Destination Checks on the instance
   - Automatically assigned public IP / You must specify elastic IP address